 - Maintains confidentiality of information following GDPR

-Inability to achieve these outcomes will constitute a referral overall.
+Inability to achieve these outcomes will constitute a fail overall.

 This is how we’ll give you feedback as you are learning.
-It is not a formal test or exam.Completion of skills at required level
+It is not a formal test or exam.Feedback

 This is how we’ll formally assess what you have learned in this module.